arangodb/arangodb-php/README.md

 require __DIR__ . '/arangodb-php/autoload.php';

-// set up some aliases for less typing later use triagens\ArangoDb\Collection as ArangoCollection;
+// set up some aliases for less typing later use ArangoDBClient\Collection as ArangoCollection;
-use triagens\ArangoDb\CollectionHandler as ArangoCollectionHandler;
+use ArangoDBClient\CollectionHandler as ArangoCollectionHandler;
-use triagens\ArangoDb\Connection as ArangoConnection;
+use ArangoDBClient\Connection as ArangoConnection;
-use triagens\ArangoDb\ConnectionOptions as ArangoConnectionOptions;
+use ArangoDBClient\ConnectionOptions as ArangoConnectionOptions;
-use triagens\ArangoDb\DocumentHandler as ArangoDocumentHandler;
+use ArangoDBClient\DocumentHandler as ArangoDocumentHandler;
-use triagens\ArangoDb\Document as ArangoDocument;
+use ArangoDBClient\Document as ArangoDocument;
-use triagens\ArangoDb\Exception as ArangoException;
+use ArangoDBClient\Exception as ArangoException;
-use triagens\ArangoDb\Export as ArangoExport;
+use ArangoDBClient\Export as ArangoExport;
-use triagens\ArangoDb\ConnectException as ArangoConnectException;
+use ArangoDBClient\ConnectException as ArangoConnectException;
-use triagens\ArangoDb\ClientException as ArangoClientException;
+use ArangoDBClient\ClientException as ArangoClientException;
-use triagens\ArangoDb\ServerException as ArangoServerException;
+use ArangoDBClient\ServerException as ArangoServerException;
-use triagens\ArangoDb\Statement as ArangoStatement;
+use ArangoDBClient\Statement as ArangoStatement;
-use triagens\ArangoDb\UpdatePolicy as ArangoUpdatePolicy;
+use ArangoDBClient\UpdatePolicy as ArangoUpdatePolicy;

 // set up some basic connection options
 $connectionOptions = [